serge-atomate/ontology-semantic-web-app/README.md

 Ontology-Driven Software Development in the Context of the Semantic Web

 Follow the instructions from the link bellow to install Play Framework to run the application:

-This application is running on verion 2.0.4 !!! https://www.playframework.com/documentation/2.3.x/Installing
+This application is running on version 2.0.4 !!!

+https://www.playframework.com/documentation/2.3.x/Installing

 To start application, use activator command: